 Unless otherwise specified, full-band real speech signals, which can be found in [ITU-T P.501], are used for measurements.
 Detailed information about the test signal used can be found in the corresponding clause of [ITU-T P.501].
 For test cases where composite source signals are specified, the speech-spectrum-shaped CSS signals specified in [ITU-T P.501] shall be used.

 All test signals – which are used in Receive – have to be band-limited.
 The band limitation is achieved by bandpass filtering in the frequency range between 100 Hz and 4 kHz using a bandpass filter providing ≥ 24 dB/octave for narrowband mode.
 In wideband mode, the band limitation is achieved by bandpass filtering in the frequency range between 100 Hz and 8 kHz, using a bandpass filter providing ≥ 24 dB/octave.
+In super-wideband mode, the band limitation is achieved by bandpass filtering in the frequency range between 50 Hz and 16 kHz, using a bandpass filter providing ≥ 24 dB/octave.
+In fullband mode, the band limitation is achieved by bandpass filtering in the frequency range between 20 Hz and 20 kHz, using a bandpass filter providing ≥ 24 dB/octave.
 In Send, the test signals are used without band limitation.

 For real speech, the test signal levels are referred to the [ITU-T P.56] active speech level of the (band limited in receiving direction) test signal, calculated over the complete test sequence, unless described otherwise.
 For other test signals, the test signal levels are referred to the average level of the (band limited in receiving direction) test signals, averaged over the complete test sequence length.